Aldridge has 32 points, Popovich gets milestone in Spurs win | New Country 923

 TIP-INS

 Spurs: Popovich was asked before the game how he handles the rush of letters and emails responding to his political comments: “I do read everything and I try to respond.
 It takes time because there’s a lot of letters.
 The only ones I don’t respond to are the ones are so courageous in their negativity that there’s no address, just comments.
 That’s hard to respond to.
 But there are people who disagree and say why, and it’s erudite and intelligible and (I say), ‘Yeah, you’ve got a point.’
-Those people deserve to be responded to.
-I probably don’t get them all, but I try.”
+Those people deserve to be responded to.”

 Mavericks: Dallas continues to play without guard Devin Harris, who missed his second straight game with bruised ribs, and Dorian Finney-Smith was also out Tuesday with left quad tendinitis.